ghc/ghc/docs/users_guide/packages.rst

 .. ghc-flag:: -package-id ⟨unit-id⟩

-    Exposes a package like :ghc-flag:`-package`, but the package is named by its unit ID (i.e. the value of ``id`` in its entry in the installed package database, also previously known as an installed package ID) rather than by name.
+    Exposes a package like :ghc-flag:`-package ⟨pkg⟩`, but the package is named by its unit ID (i.e. the value of ``id`` in its entry in the installed package database, also previously known as an installed package ID) rather than by name.
 This is a more robust way to name packages, and can be used to select packages that would otherwise be shadowed.
-Cabal passes ``-package-id`` flags to GHC.
-    ``-package-id`` supports thinning and renaming described in :ref:`package-thinning-and-renaming`.
+Cabal passes ``-package-id`` flags to GHC.  ``-package-id`` supports thinning and renaming described in :ref:`package-thinning-and-renaming`.

 .. ghc-flag:: -hide-all-packages

     Ignore the exposed flag on installed packages, and hide them all by default.
-If you use this flag, then any packages you require (including ``base``) need to be explicitly exposed using :ghc-flag:`-package` options.
+If you use this flag, then any packages you require (including ``base``) need to be explicitly exposed using :ghc-flag:`-package ⟨pkg⟩` options.

     This is a good way to insulate your program from differences in the globally exposed packages, and being explicit about package